leblabac/bikesharing/README.md

 ![Bike Utilization](https://github.com/leblabac/bikesharing/blob/main/images/BikeUtilization.png)

 ## Summary
 It is clear that a bike-share program like NYC's Citi Bike program can be a huge success for a city with an active population.
 Des Moines is a great prospect for such a program.
+Two additional analysis/visualizations that might be included for future analysis include:
+- The ages of both male and female riders
+- The stations most riders start or finish at